Thomas131/backer/README.md

 rsync-Flags (from the example):
 ===============================
 * -a: archive-Mode ... a lot of options combined
-* -D: Skip device-files and special files
+* --no-specials --no-devices: Skip device-files and special files
 * --delete: Delete files from the old Backups if deleted from the backed folder
 * --numeric-ids: Save nummeric Owner-IDs, even though the matching user doesn't exist on the destination device
 * --delete-excluded: Delete files on the backup-folder, if they already exist there and are excluded by the exclude-command